 Many people overfeed their German Shepherds, causing the dog to be overweight.
-Sometimes, the weight gain is obvious, whereas other times the dog may simply look healthy by the untrained eye.
+Sometimes, the weight gain is obvious, whereas other times, the dog may simply look healthy to the untrained eye.
 In either case, overweight German Shepherds experience a number of health conditions, like diabetes and arthritis.

 To learn if your German Shepherd is overweight, keep reading.

 What Counts as Overweight in a German Shepherd?

 Veterinarians have created average healthy weight ranges for German Shepherd dogs.
 Most males will be between 66 and 88 pounds, whereas most females will be between 49 and 71 pounds.
 Unfortunately, this range only gives you a guide for how heavy your German Shepherd should be.